 The inspirational Hughes story has been featured on ESPN College Game Day, ABC World News, National Public Radio, Oprah and in Sports Illustrated and People magazine, among others.
 In 2008, the family was featured as a recipient of ABC’s “Extreme Home Makeover."
 Patrick Henry Hughes, Patrick John Hughes, and Bryant Stamford are also the authors of the book “I Am Potential – Eight Lessons on Living, Loving, and Reaching Your Dreams."

 All current, active parents, boosters or supporters of any scholastic music education program are eligible for nomination (nominees do not have to be affiliated with Bands of America or Music for All participating bands).
 Former or inactive parents, boosters and supporters of Bands of America and Music for All participating programs may also be nominated.

-Music for All honored McEachern H.S., GA booster Greg Hooper with the 2017 Patrick John Hughes Parent/Booster Award.
+Music for All honored Blue Springs H.S., MO booster Randy Barnett with the 2018 Patrick John Hughes Parent/Booster Award.